Questions can be emailed to: Dr. Jay Seller, firstname.lastname@example.org

 Technical: A space will be provided to lay out your portfolio, designs, renderings, plots, books, pictures, etc. which illustrate your expertise in technical theatre.
 In the form of a one-minute introduction, you should prepare to discuss your previous work, the productions you have worked on and your expectations of future theatre involvement.
 After all introductions are complete, auditors will spend some time with each of the students displaying their work.
 Your work will be on display all day for the auditors to review previous to your introduction.
 All technical auditions will take place at the same time, in the same room.
 The time limit each auditor has with you is somewhat relaxed and informal.

-Pay special attention to the restrictive time limit.
+Encourage your student to register for this event, this is not something that a parent or teacher should do for the student (thespianpointtracker.com) Pay special attention to the restrictive time limit.
 Encourage your students to contact college representatives who call them back.
 Remember that each student represents you, your school, and Colorado State Thespians.
 Due to limited space and at the request of the auditors, sponsors will not be allowed to observe the scholarship auditions.